-

 Singlet Excitation Energies¶

-It turns out that when the eigenvalues of the CIS Hamiltonian represented in this spin-orbital basis correspond to energies for CIS states of two different spin symmetries: singlets and triplets.
+Let us assume that $|\Phi_0\rangle$ represents a closed-shell restricted Hartree-Fock determinant.
+In this case, it turns out that the eigenvalues of the CIS Hamiltonian represented in the spin-orbital basis correspond to energies for CIS states of two different spin symmetries: singlets and triplets.
 If we are only interested in the singlet states, then we can spin adapt our basis functions and represent the Hamiltonian matrix in this new spin-adapted basis.
 The singlet spin-adapted basis functions are given by

 and the corresponding matrix elements of the Hamiltonian are

-Note that the orbital labels $i$, $j$, $a,$ and $b$ no longer represent spin orbitals; they represent spatial orbitals.
 The benefits of spin-adaptation here are two-fold.
 First, the dimension of the Hamiltonian is reduced by a factor of two.
 Second, because matrix diagonalization scales as the third power of matrix size, the cost of the diagonalization procedure is reduced by a factor of eight!

 With the theory out of the way, we can begin developing Python code that diagonalizes the CIS Hamiltonian.
-First, import the Psi4 and numpy libraries, create a molecule object, and set some basic options
+First, import the Psi4 and numpy libraries, create a molecule object, and set some basic options.

 import psi4